twitter/d3kit/CONTRIBUTING.md

 Recommendations and requirements for how to best contribute to **d3Kit**.
-As always, thanks for contributing--we hope these guidelines make it easier and shed some light on our approach and processes.
+As always, thanks for contributing, and we hope these guidelines make it easier and shed some light on our approach and processes.

 ### Key branches
-- `master` is the latest, deployed version
+- `master` is the latest released version
 - `dev` is where development happens and all pull requests should be submitted

 ### Versioning